Covert Communication over Adversarially Jammed Channels: Introduction

 Semi-formally, in our setting, Alice's channel input is an $n$-length binary vector $\X$.
 The channel from Alice to James is a binary symmetric channel with transition probability $q$ (i.e., BSC($q$)).
 James uses his observation $\Z$ in two ways --- to detect if communication is being attempted via an estimator $\Phi$, and to choose a binary jamming vector $\textbf{S}$ of Hamming weight at most $pn$ --- Bob receives the vector $\Y=\X\oplus\textbf{S}$.
 We denote the channel from Alice to Bob as ADVC($p\vert q$).
 When Alice is silent, $\X$ {\it must} be the all-zeros vector $\mathbf{0}$; when Alice is \emph{active}, the $\X$ she transmits may be a function of the message she wishes to transmit.
 Alice and Bob's encoding/decoding procedures are known to all parties.
 We measure covertness via a {\it hypothesis-testing metric} --- we say that the communication is $(1-\epsilon_d)$-covert if irrespective of James' estimator $\Phi$, his probability of {\it false alarm} plus his probability of {\it missed detection} is always lower-bounded by $1-\epsilon_d$.
 Secondly, we require reliability --- Bob should be able to reconstruct Alice's transmission with high probability (w.h.p.) regardless of James' jamming strategy.

-Unfortunately, in our setting this turns out to be impossible --- it turns out (as we show in our first main result) that the noise $\textbf{S}$ on Bob's channel is adversarially chosen (rather than randomly as in the classical setting, e.g.~\cite{BasGT:12a,7407378,tahmasbi2017second,7447769}) implies James can ensure {\it any} such communication protocol must be either non-covert or unreliable.
+Unfortunately, in our setting this turns out to be impossible --- it turns out (as we show in our first main result) that the noise $\textbf{S}$ on Bob's channel is adversarially chosen (rather than randomly as in the classical setting, e.g.~\cite{BasGT:12a,7407378,tahmasbi2018first,7447769}) implies James can ensure {\it any} such communication protocol must be either non-covert or unreliable.
 This is true even if James has computational restrictions, or is required to behave causally~\cite{chen2015characterization}.
 This is in stark contrast to the probabilistic channel setting wherein covert communication is possible for a wide range of parameters.
+Hence, we mildly relax our problem --- prior to transmission, we allow Alice and Bob to secretly share a $\Delta(n)$-bit randomly generated \emph{shared key} that is unknown to James.